ThisisSohel/-E-Governance-System-/README.md

 Database.
 2. Each citizen can change some of their data.
-3. User can get access into their information through state portal.
+3. Users can get access to their information through the state portal.

 Technology
 ----------